yash143/Coursera_Capstone-1/README.md

 # Coursera_Capstone
-It is the final assignment for the IBM data science course.
+This is the final assignment for the IBM data science course.